 - Build playhouses for children to have their own space to grow and imagine

-Volunteer to end hunger
+Volunteer to end hunger in Columbus

 Can you imagine not knowing where your next meal was coming from?
 As someone who starts thinking about my lunch at approximately 9:31am, my heart goes out to those facing food insecurity.
 Everyone needs food (obviously), but there are tons of people in Columbus without access to nutritious, affordable food.
 These charities work to end hunger in Columbus, so bring out your inner foodie and do some good!